rmosolgo/graphql-ruby/readme.md

   - https://github.com/graphql/graphql-js/issues/19#issuecomment-118515077
 - Code clean-up
   - Accept native Ruby types in definitions, then convert them to GraphQL types
-  - Make Schema validations run before TypeReducer
   - Remove deprecated `params:` keyword
-  - Make sure to raise if you try to configure an attribute which doesnt suit the type
+  - Raise if you try to configure an attribute which doesn't suit the type
 - Cook up some path other than "n+1s everywhere"
   - See Sangria's `project` approach ([in progress](https://github.com/rmosolgo/graphql-ruby/pull/15))
+  - Try debounced approach?

 ## Goals